Camotoy/BedrockSkinUtility/README.md

 # BedrockSkinUtility

 Fabric mod that allows you to view Bedrock skins and capes.
-Tested on 1.16.4 and 1.16.5.

-Persona/character creator skins are not supported at this time, though there is interest to support this.
-If you know how the system works, feel free to reach out to me!
+Persona/character creator skins are not supported at this time, though this will be supported in the future.

 Setup: